mmehndiratta98-coder/Sunday_With_You/README.md

 Spending time with friends was fun.
 But upsetting you wasn’t worth it.

+## Final Note:

+Spending time with friends was fun.
+But upsetting you wasn’t worth it.

+You matter more than one night out.

 ## Request:

+Can we reset this?
-Let’s not waste Sunday being angry.
+Let’s not waste Sunday being distant.

-Let me spend it with you and make it better.
+Let me spend it with you properly.
+No distractions.
+Just us.

 Waiting for approval…